marianarf/open-mind/README.md

 ### basal_anxiety_sleep_analysis.ipynb

-The core experiment of the talk, were I (Mariana) captured data of a (subjective) basal anxiogenic state (that is to say: evening, regular-day conditions) and compare it to a high anxiety period followed by sleep.
-Data is loaded from the data captured using [Mind Monitor program](https://mind-monitor.com/), analyzed both numerically and graphically, then to find interesting patterns that seem to follow the conclusions pointed out by [Pascalis et al](https://www.sciencedirect.com/science/article/abs/pii/S0191886919307354).
+The core experiment of the talk, were I (Mariana) captured data of a (subjectively) basal anxiogenic state (that is to say: evening, regular-day conditions) and compare it to a high anxiety period followed by sleep.
+Data is loaded from the data captured using [Mind Monitor program](https://mind-monitor.com/), analyzed both numerically and graphically, then to find interesting patterns that seem to follow the conclusions pointed out by [Pascalis et al. (2019)](https://www.sciencedirect.com/science/article/abs/pii/S0191886919307354).

 This experiment was done using a [MUSE 2](https://choosemuse.com/muse-2/) headband, using Mind Monitor to capture information, with a data standard that was documented here following the Google Transit File Specification open data schema ([link in spanish](https://drive.google.com/open?id=1QzpmsojnnR2AkqqFXoCVqMAsCo54R9RhzmUjVa0fEFk)).

-### basal_anxiety_sleep_analysis-Commented.ipynb
+### load_experiment_data.ipynb

-Same file as described above, but with further comments.
+A small notebook that loads the experiment data, organized by folders.

 ### example_load_file.ipynb